Occidental Vacation Club

 So, I said no after realizing their deception.
 But, instead of the lawyer letting me go, she went and got another sales person and made the person stay in the room until I signed.
 I wasted 4 hours at the vacation club presentation.
 If the aforementioned happened in the USA, I would have reported them to the better business bureau or law enforcement.
 So, I requested a refund for my deposit, which I’m presently waiting for.

 Going forward, the management of Occidental should ask guests if they want to participate in a presentation upon checking in.
 If the guest agrees, then someone should contact them by phone to confirm.
-They should not allow hagglers to coerce guests/bother/deceive guests.
+They should not allow hagglers to coerce guests/bother/mislead guests.
 For guests who opt in, they should provide them with surveys to provide feedback about their experience with the vacation club presentation.